AOsiol/Burger/README.md

 ## Getting Started

 The Burger Heaven application is deployed to Heroku.
-It is then hosted by their server and can be accessed by a typical web address: ADD ADDRESS HERE
+It is then hosted by their server and can be accessed by a typical web address: https://burger-heaven.herokuapp.com/

 ## Contributions